kyma-project/kyma/tools/stability-checker/README.md

 Use the following helpers for the local development:
 - `./local_minikube_build.sh` which builds the Stability Checker Docker image on a  Minikube registry.
 - `./local/provision_volume.sh` which provisions a PersistentVolumeClaim (PVC) with testing scripts.
-- `./local/charts/dummy` chart which contains simple and fast tests.
+- `./local/charts/dummy` the chart which contains simple and fast tests.
 To install it, execute the following command:
 ```
     helm install ./dummy --name dummy --namespace=kyma-system
 ```